kierandrewett/kierandrewett/README.md

 - ⚡ Fun fact **I use Linux as my daily-driver.**

-- 📫 You can speak to me via email kieran@dothq.co or any of the socials below
+- 📫 You can speak to me via email kieran@dothq.co

 ### 💻 What I'm working on